MahmoudManfi/NumericalAnalysis/README.md

 outputs its roots.

 The aim of this part is to compare and analyze the behavior of the different numerical methods : Bisection, False-position, Fixed point, Newton-Raphson and Secant.

+**More description in Interpolation Report pdf.**

 ## Part-2:

 A program for querying the values of specific points using interpolation which takes as an input the polynomial order, sample point(s), corresponding value(s), the interpolation technique to use (Newton – Lagrange) and the query point(s).

+**More description in Root Finder Report pdf.**

 ## Credits
 * ![Islam Yousry](https://github.com/islam-yousry)